 Love In Vain Acoustic - A Typical Robert Johnson Song Lesson

 Love in Vain is in the key of A and follows Johnson's approach in this key.
-It's been said that if you can play one song in A of Johnson's, you can play them all, and there's quite some truth in this.
+It's been said that if you can play one song in A of johnson's, you can play them all, and there's quite some truth in this.

 Robert Johnson love in vain acoustic

 Of course, when we develop a particular liking for a style or certain riff, it does tend to appear again and again, whenever we use that key.
-Johnson, like all of us, tried to disquise it with tempo changes and minor embellishments.
+Johnson, like all of us, tried to disguise it with tempo changes and minor embellishments.

 Without a doubt, it was his intensely emotional vocals which had the most impact.